kermat/linstor-csi-k8s-yaml/mysql-replicated-stateful-set/README.md

 mysql-2   2/2       Running   0          1m
 ```

 Press **Ctrl+C** to cancel the watch.
-If you don’t see any progress, make sure you have the `csi-one-replica-autoplace-thin-lvm` storage class defined, as mentioned in the prerequisites.
+If you don’t see any progress, make sure you have the `linstor-csi-thin-lvm-r1` storage class defined, as mentioned in the prerequisites.

 This manifest uses a variety of techniques for managing stateful Pods as part of a StatefulSet.
 The next section highlights some of these techniques to explain what happens as the StatefulSet creates Pods.